Bylaws , CONSTITUTION, & Handbook

 All policies and procedures for Alpha Alpha Alpha (Tri-Alpha) chapters are based on the provisions of the National Constitution.
 Chapter advisor(s)s are asked to review this document carefully.
 Copies can be provided to chapter officers and all chapter members as a reference to the national guidelines that govern all chapters of Tri-Alpha.
 (Always consult www.1stgenhonors.org for the most recent edition of the National Constitution.)

 Section 1.
 The name of this organization shall be Alpha Alpha Alpha, colloquially referred to as Tri-Alpha.

 Section 2.
 The purpose of this organization shall be to recognize academic achievements in first-generation college students, create enthusiasm for scholarship, to promote leadership, and to provide support networks for first-generation students within and across college chapters.

 Section 3.
 Alpha Alpha Alpha is a not-for-profit corporation.

 ARTICLE II: LOCAL CHAPTERS

 Section 1.
-Any regionally or nationally accredited institution of higher education which offers a baccalaureate degree is eligible to establish a new chapter.
+Any regionally or nationally accredited institution of higher education which offers an associate's degree or baccalaureate degree is eligible to establish a new chapter.